ganeshparandkar/ganeshparandkar/README.md

 </p>

 <p align='left'>
 I'm a software developer and love to implement new ideas and am always open for collaboration.
-I have done my diploma in Computer Science Engineering at SBM Polytechnic, Mumbai.
+I have done my diploma in Computer Science and Engineering at SBM Polytechnic, Mumbai.
 (2016 - 2019 ) <br>
 Currently pursuing B.E in Computer Science and Engineering at AISSMS Institute of Information Technology, Pune.
 (2019 - 2022)

 </p>